-While my kids absolutely love their Elf on the Shelf, I don’t always love the message of “be good and receive gifts”. that comes along with it I created this Elf on the Shelf arrival letter to try to put the emphasis on kindness and thankfulness, and less on the material aspects of Christmas.
+While my kids absolutely love their Elf on the Shelf, I don’t always love the message of “be good and receive gifts” that comes along with it.
+I created this Elf on the Shelf welcome letter to try to put the emphasis on kindness and thankfulness, and less on the material aspects of Christmas.

 We all know that to a kid, the most important aspect of Christmas probably is the presents.
 And are we setting our kids up to be ungrateful people by including the Elf on the Shelf in our Christmas festivities?
 I say no!

 It’s not really different from the whole “he knows when you’ve been sleeping, he knows when you’re awake” thing.

 The elf is not the enemy.
 I love seeing my kid’s excitement every morning when they find her.
 It’s just about how you present the elf.
 I try to stay away from saying things like, “be good, Pony is watching!”
 Yes, our elf’s name is Pony.
 Because I don’t want my kids to be good just because an elf is watching from a shelf.
 I want them to be good because that’s what you’re supposed to do!

 Related: Boy And Girl Elf On The Shelf Names (that are much better than Pony)